iblech/sshlatex/README.md

 server, runs LaTeX there, and downloads the resulting PDF file?

 Then look no further.
 Actually, you should; this repository is a collection of horrible hacks to make this possible.
-It works for me.
+They work for me.

 ## Usage